 The takeaway here should be: Yes, you can (and perhaps should) outsource the bulk of your content marketing work, but you can benefit greatly by "in-sourcing" and delegating much of the content creation to your own employees.

-Inbound marketing is a powerful strategy for boosting traffic to your business, but you don't have to do it alone nor master it yourself.
+Inbound content marketing is a powerful strategy for boosting traffic to your business - both online and in-person - but you don't have to do it alone nor master it yourself.
 You can get professional help.
-The reality of inbound marketing and content is that achieving your marketing objectives can take time.
+The reality of inbound content marketing is that, while it incredibly powerful and cost-effective, achieving your marketing objectives does take time.

-It won't just happen with some monthly blog posts or even other great content you put out there only once in a while.
-People will need to consume your content for a while before they'll contact you.
-Yet, without great content compelling them to do so, your marketing goals may never be met.
+It won't just happen with some blog posts published a few times a year or other great content you put out there only once in a while.
+Your audience and prospects will need to consume your content for a while before they'll contact you.
+But without that great content out there online compelling them to do so, your inbound content marketing goals may never be met.

-The good news is that you don't have to figure out alone.
-In fact, one of the best investments you can make with your marketing budget is to partner with a solid firm like BroadVision Marketing.
+The good news is that you don't have to figure it out alone.
+In fact, one of the best investments you can make with your marketing budget is to partner with an expert inbound marketing firm like BroadVision Marketing.

 Click this link to get your free Complimentary Inbound Marketing Session so you can make an informed decision, or call BroadVision Marketing at 707-799-1238.